 Genetics, family history, and environmental factors are thought to play a role in an individual’s susceptibility to migraines.
 Research has shown that there are common triggers that may cause any type of migraine:

 - Stress or anxiety

 - Certain foods and additives (common examples include MSG, artificial sweeteners aged cheeses, hard sausages and lunch meats)

 - Exposure to bright sunlight or artificial lights

 - Strong odors

 Treatment for Ocular Migraines

-If the migraine occurs without a subsequent painful headache, medications may not be required.
-If a patient is suffering from painful headaches, prescription medication can be prescribed to shorten the duration of the headache and manage pain.
+If a migraine occurs without a subsequent painful headache, medications may not be required.
+If a patient is suffering from painful headaches, prescription medication can be prescribed to shorten the duration of a headache and manage pain.

 Some people who suffer from ocular migraines go on to later develop permanent vision loss in one eye.
 As such, it is important that patients who suffer from ocular migraines undergo regular monitoring of their condition so that any potential vision loss is identified and treated early.

 Your Migraine Consultation